Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

 • Dinner: Beef roast with carrots and celery

-• Snacks: String cheese, olives, or Keto muffins
+• Snacks: String cheese, olives, or keto muffins

 Day 6

-• Breakfast: Omelet with veggies
+• Breakfast: Omelet with vegetables

 • Lunch: Chicken salad with mayo and grapes